JonasMunck/vuejs-b2s/PITCHME.md

 - computed for pure transformations, when data on instance changes.
 - we will see correct usage of `methods` later

+Note:
+rm -r src/ && git co -f ba35253 to get to computed version (for resetting before going to styling)

 ---